 WG 9: Flexibility Markets

-Working Group 9 (WG 9) addresses all aspects of market design for power system flexibility.
-This includes the entire spectrum of market timescales, ranging from long-term investment signals to second-to-second balancing and response.
-WG 9’s scope also extends to the entire physical system, including large centralized generation and behind-the-meter sources of flexibility within domestic settings and interfaces.
+Working Group (WG) 9 covers all aspects of market design for power system flexibility.
+This includes the entire spectrum of market timescales, ranging from long-term investment signals to second-by-second balancing and response.
+The scope of WG 9 also extends to the entire physical system, including large centralised generation and sources of flexibility behind the meter within domestic settings and interfaces.

-WG 9 considers all the sources of value that flexibility could potentially capture, going beyond MWh to include physical grid characteristics, such as voltage control, repeatability, inertia, locational constraint alleviation.
-It also includes various market aspects that go beyond trading rules, such as consumer support and how obligations related to grid stability are understood and verified.
+WG 9 considers all the sources of value that flexibility could potentially capture, going beyond MWh to include physical grid characteristics, such as voltage control, repeatability, inertia and locational constraint alleviation.
+It also considers various market aspects that extend beyond trading rules, including consumer support and the understanding and verification of obligations related to grid stability.

 Objectives